 are line and polygon layers which need to be clipped.

-tl_2019_us_statelayer and use the Select Features tool to select a state by clicking it.
+Select Features tool to select a state by clicking

 We saw how we can save multiple layers to a single geopackage file.
 This makes data sharing easy between computers and users.
 Your spatial analysis project contains a lot more information than the dataset.
 There are layer styles, settings, variables, processing models etc. that are saved in different places.
 Modern versions of QGIS have the ability to store all relevant information into a single geopackage.
 This means you can document your entire project in a single geopackage.

 We will take the source layers and result of the spatial analysis exercise of finding length of interstate roads and package them up in a GeoPackage.

 layers in QGIS.
 Run the Package Layers processing